 Direct and continuous observations of the lower eye-wall would help forecasters understand critical information about the storm’s development.
 NOAA P-3 “Hurricane Hunters” routinely fly through hurricane eyewalls to gather storm data, but avoid flying close to the ocean because conditions are too hazardous.

 Now, a new research paper led by NOAA meteorologist Joseph Cione demonstrates that observations gathered by disposable drones from the most violent region of the storm can improve the performance of hurricane models used by forecasters.

-In recent years, unmanned aircraft systems, or UAS for short, have become increasingly important tools for atmospheric researchers, because of their low cost, reliability, and ability to operate in hazardous conditions.
+In recent years, uncrewed aircraft systems, or UAS for short, have become increasingly important tools for atmospheric researchers, because of their low cost, reliability, and ability to operate in hazardous conditions.
 NOAA began exploring the use of UAS in hurricanes in 2014.
-In 2017 and 2018, Cione launched the Coyote unmanned aircraft into hurricanes Maria and Michael, two of the most powerful Atlantic basin hurricanes on record.
+In 2017 and 2018, Cione launched the Coyote uncrewed aircraft into hurricanes Maria and Michael, two of the most powerful Atlantic basin hurricanes on record.

 “All of the other systems we use to measure winds inside a storm give us a snapshot of what’s going on,” said Cione.
 “UAS observations are continuous in nature.
-This is a big leap forward in the application of unmanned systems for hurricane forecasting.”
+This is a big leap forward in the application of uncrewed systems for hurricane forecasting.”

 The drones were able to collect measurements of temperature and pressure, wind speed and direction, humidity and sea surface temperature as low as 360 feet above the water and at wind speeds up to 194 miles per hour.

 Scientists said the data collected by the Coyote was consistent with the limited number of observations collected by the P-3 from the eye-wall at low altitudes, which demonstrated the accuracy of the instruments.